fearangit/fearangit.github.io/owncloud_qs_s1.md

 For backup, install ownCloud, the ownCloud data directory, and database on a [Btrfs](https://en.wikipedia.org/wiki/Btrfs) filesystem.
 Make regular snapshots at desired intervals for zero downtime backups.
 Mount DB partitions with the `nodatacow` option to prevent fragmentation.

+### Larger scenarios
+For details of implementing larger ownCloud deplyments, go to the [Deployment Recommendations](https://doc.owncloud.org/server/10.0/admin_manual/installation/deployment_recommendations.html) section of the Admin Guide.
+This describes two further scenarios, **mid-sized enterprises** (from 150 to 1,000 users) and **large enterprises and service providers** (5,000 to 100,000 users).